DIRECTLab/carla-energy-consumption/docs/add_new_vehicle.md

 - [Youtube Tutorial](https://www.youtube.com/watch?v=0F3ugwkISGk)
 - [How to export the fbx file from CARLA](https://forums.unrealengine.com/t/export-fbx-from-ue4/374740/2)

+## Notes

+Step 12 pertains mostly to the problems I had while trying to import the Kenworth truck.
+I got it working in the simulator ONLY after removing any reference whatsoever to the middle left and middle right wheels.
+The [`KenworthTruck.fbx`](../kenworth_trucks/KenworthTruck.fbx) file should work straight out of the box, which means you can start [this tutorial](https://www.youtube.com/watch?v=0F3ugwkISGk&t=1027s) at `11:41`.

+There is a new feature in the documentation about adding an N wheeled vehicle.
+This may be useful when adding a trailer to the truck.

 ## Instructions

 Don't forget to remove the extra stuff from the blender file.